-The Institutional Animal Care and Use Committee oversees the welfare of any animals used in experimental research, their care and facilities, as directed by the U. S. Department of Agriculture and the National Institutes of Health.
+The Institutional Animal Care and Use Committee (IACUC) oversees the welfare of any animals used in teaching or research as directed by the U. S. Department of Agriculture and the National Institutes of Health.
+The IACUC is responsible for oversight of the animal care and use program and its components as described in the Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals (Policy) and the Guide for the Care and Use of Laboratory Animals (Guide).

 References and Resources